tobiasschumacher/miceExt/README.md

    impute on these:
 	 `post_mammal <- mice.post.matching(mids_mammal)`

-Now we can look into the reulsting imputations via `post_mammal$midsobj$imp` or analyze the results via the `with()` function.
+Now we can look into the resulting imputations via `post_mammal$midsobj$imp` or analyze the results via the `with()` function.

-# 2 Imputation of categorical data
+### 2 Imputation of categorical data

 In this example, we want to impute the categorical columns `gen` and `phb` in the data set `boys` that is included in the mice-package with the functionalities of the package.
 This works in three main steps: